-Katie Burke has practiced family law in San Francisco for fourteen years.
+Katie Burke has practiced family law in San Francisco for sixteen years.
 Katie is a compassionate and zealous advocate, operating at a high level to preserve her clients’ dignity.
 A champion for children and families, she has represented children in their parents’ custody and visitation disputes, and she has volunteered in domestic violence prevention throughout her career.

 In her practice, Katie handles all aspects of child custody and visitation; marital and registered domestic partnership dissolutions, including complex financial dissolutions; pre- and post-marital agreements; and cohabitation agreements.
 She represents parties seeking domestic violence restraining orders, and those seeking guardianship of a minor in probate court.
 Katie also handles family law appeals.